davdcsam/AtingMQL5/README.md

 This demo mainly uses the modules transaction, single lapse time, profit protection and trailing stop.

-## Transaction (Improve of CTrade)

-### Automatic Filling Mode Selection
+### Transaction (Enhanced CTrade Class)

-Automates the choice of order filling method based on market conditions and symbol requirements.
+- **Automatic Filling Mode Selection:** Automatically chooses the best filling method based on market conditions and symbol requirements.

-### Invalid Input Warnings

-Provides warning messages when the inputs provided for the transaction are invalid.

-### Sending Custom Pending Orders
+- **Invalid Input Alerts:** Provides warnings for invalid inputs to ensure smooth order execution.

-Allows sending pending orders without specifying whether they are limits or stops, determining it automatically based on market logic.
+- **Pending Order Handling:** Automatically determines the type of pending order (limits or stops) based on market logic.
-Stop Calculation and Volume Rounding: Automates the calculation of stop levels and adjusts the volume of orders according to the symbol requirements.
+- **Stop Calculation & Volume Rounding:** Calculates stop levels and rounds order volumes to meet symbol requirements.

+### Order and Position Detection
-## Orders and Positions Detection by Magic Number and Symbol

-Facilitates the identification and management of orders and positions using the magic number and the associated symbol, allowing a more efficient management of transactions.
+- **By Magic Number and Symbol:** Efficiently manage and identify orders and positions using magic numbers and symbols.

-## Operating Days and Dates Filter

-### Weekday Filter
+### Operational Day and Date Filtering

-Allows trading only on specific days of the week.
+- **Day of the Week Filtering:** Operate only on specified days of the week.

-### CSV-based Date Filter

-For backtesting, allows filtering trading dates based on a CSV document, providing greater flexibility and accuracy in historical testing.
+- **CSV-based Date Filtering:** For backtesting, filter operational dates based on a CSV file for precise historical testing.

-## Institutional Arithmetic Price Generation
+### Institutional Arithmetic Price Generation

-Calculates institutional average prices to facilitate decision making based on key market price levels.
+- **Price Calculation:** Generate institutional arithmetic prices to aid in decision-making based on key market levels.

-## Signal Generation by Time Limits and IndicesTime Range Limits
+### Signal Generation

-Generates trading signals based on price limits defined by a specific time range.
+- **Time Range Limits:** Create trading signals based on price limits within specific time ranges.
-Limits by Indices: Generates signals based on predefined market indices.
+- **Index-Based Limits:** Generate signals based on predefined market indices.

-## Percentage Profit ProtectionBreakeven
+### Profit Protection

-Automatically adjusts the stop loss to a break even level when the position has reached a certain profit level.
-Also include a trailing stop: Moves the stop loss following the price to protect profits as the price moves in the favorable direction.
+- **Breakeven:** Automatically adjust stop loss to breakeven once a certain profit level is reached.
+- **Trailing Stop:** Dynamically move the stop loss to protect profits as the price moves favorably.

-## Order Deletion by Magic Number and Symbol

-Facilitates the cancellation of specific orders using the magic number and symbol, optimizing the management of pending orders.
+### Order Removal

+- **By Magic Number and Symbol:** Easily cancel specific orders using magic numbers and symbols for streamlined order management.

-## Time Range Definition
+### Time Range Definition

-### Multi Lapse

-Class that allows storing multiple time ranges, facilitating the management of operations in different time periods and improving the bot's efficiency.

-### Single Lapse

-Class to allow a single section time.
-This class is used by Multi Lapse.
+- **TimeLapseTree Class:** Store and manage multiple time ranges, facilitating complex trading strategies.

+- **SectionTime Class:** For handling a single time section, used by the Multi Lapse class for more detailed time management.

+### Experimental Task Manager

+- **OnTimer Event Implementation:** Execute all library modules periodically using the OnTimer event for organized and scheduled task execution.

 # Documentation